pieterjandesmedt/vite-et-reves/content/captains-log/2020-01-06-to-gran-canaria.md

 {{< image src="IMG_8953.jpg" alt="An upside-down sunrise followed by a sunset" ratio="3x2" >}}

 Around 2:30 the wind picked up a notch.
 It was now consistently over 15 knots and Vite & Rêves was flying at 8 to 10 knots.
-We were just crossing a traffic separation system, so the extra speed was welcome, but blasting through the night at 10 knots on spinnaker alone was a bit perturbing.
+We were just crossing a traffic separation system, so the extra speed was welcome, but blasting through the night at 10 knots on {{% explain "spinnaker" "a large light sail that is used when the wind comes _from behind_ your boat" %}} alone was a bit perturbing.
 15 knots apparent wind from behind plus 10 knots of boat equals 25 knots of true wind speed.

 I checked the boat manual.